-With a Medicare Supplement you can keep your current doctors or go to any doctor or hospital that accepts Medicare patients.
-You can see specialists without a referral and are fully covered when you travel anywhere in the United States.
-Medicare Supplements do not cover prescription drugs, so you will need to enroll in a Part D Medicare Prescription Drug Plan.
+With a Medicare Supplement, you can go to any doctor or hospital in the U.S. that accepts Medicare patients.
+You can see specialists without a referral and are you have full coverage when you travel anywhere in the United States.
+Medicare Supplements do not include outpatient prescription drugs, so you will need to enroll in a Part D Prescription Drug Plan.
 To apply for a Medicare Supplement, you must enroll in both Medicare Part A and Part B.

 Don’t Miss This Opportunity

 The best time to enroll in a Medicare Supplement is during your Open Enrollment Period.
 When you first activate your Medicare Part B at age 65 or older, you have six months to enroll in any Medicare Supplement Plan offered In Alabama without having to answer health questions.
 Your acceptance is guaranteed, and pre-existing health conditions are covered immediately.
-After your Open Enrollment Period ends you can apply for a Medicare Supplement later, at any time, but you must answer all health questions and could be denied coverage because of pre-existing health conditions.
-Enroll in a Medicare Supplement during your Open Enrollment Period where health condition won’t matter then or in the future.
-Call me now with any questions you have about Medicare and get expert advice at no cost or obligation.
+Once your Open Enrollment Period ends, you can apply for a Medicare Supplement later, at any time.
+But you must answer all health questions and could be denied coverage because of pre-existing health conditions.
+Take advantage of your Medicare Supplement Open Enrollment Period where health conditions won’t matter then or in the future.
+Call me with any questions you have about Medicare and get expert advice at no cost or obligation.